Looks at how regulation seeks to achieve the optimum balance between the need to work and provide care in the family context.

 Quantité disponible : Plus de 20 disponibles

 Hardcover.
 Etat : new.
 Hardcover.
 Families in market economies have long been confronted by the demands of participating in paid work and providing care.
 Across Europe the social, economic and political environment within which families do so has been subject to substantial change in the post-World War II era and governments have come under increasing pressure to engage with this important area of public policy.
 In the UK, as elsewhere, the tensions which lie at the heart of the paid work/unpaid care conflict remain unresolved posing substantial difficulties for all of laws subjects both as carers and as the recipients of care.
 What seems like a relatively simple goal to enable families to better balance care-giving and paid employment has been subject to and shaped by shifting priorities over time leading to a variety of often conflicting policy approaches.This book critiques how working families in the UK have been subject to regulation.
 It has two aims: To chart the development of the UKs law and policy framework by focusing on the post-war era and the growth and decline of the welfare state, considering a longer historical trajectory where appropriate.
 To suggest an alternative policy approach based on Martha Finemans vulnerability theory in which the vulnerable subject replaces the liberal subject as the focus of legal intervention.
 This reorientation enables a more inclusive and cohesive policy approach and has great potential to contribute to the reconciliation of the unresolved conflict between paid work and care-giving.
-Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+This item is printed on demand.
+Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 N° de réf. du vendeur 9781849465571

 Quantité disponible : 1 disponible(s)